BLG411E/quiz-odyssey/README.md

 Execute `docker compose up --build` from the `backend` directory.
 This will run the backend on [http://localhost:8000](http://localhost:8000).
 Later on, you can configure a NGINX reverse proxy to funnel all requests through HTTPS, but that is outside of the scope of this guide.
 In the deployed version of Quiz Odyssey, that is done.

+### Filling with data

+Execute `docker compose exec web python backend/insert_data.py`, which will insert all the questions in the `questions` folder.
+You can check the examples there, and add as many questions as you like.

 ## Web Interface

 ### Prerequisites